Why Kevin O’Leary Of ‘Shark Tank’ Is The Object Of One Canadian Politician’s Crusade

 Although Kevin O’Leary lived in Montreal as a youth, he has spent his adulthood living in other places, according to the Gazette.

 Raitt said the issue is who can beat current Liberal Prime Minister Justin Trudeau at the time of the next federal election in 2019.
-The Liberal party won a majority government in October, 2015, and the Conservative party is the Official Opposition, where both Leitch and Raitt currently sit as Members of Parliament.
+The Liberal Party won a majority government in October, 2015, and the Conservative Party is the Official Opposition, where both Leitch and Raitt currently sit as Members of Parliament.
 O’Leary has never held political office.

-Canada’s federal Conservative party is scheduled to choose a new leader in May, 2017.
+Canada’s federal Conservative Party is scheduled to choose a new leader in May 2017.

 [Featured image by Aaron Davidson/Getty Images]